jake-knerr/cogent/README.md

 This does not necessarily mean that the parent's HTML is the parent element for the child's HTML.
 For example, assume a child component has a modal view.
 The modal view is parented by `document.body`, not the parent's HTML.
 Thus, the parent's view does not strictly parent the child's view.
 Rather, the parent component is responsible for adding the child's view to the display.

 However, typically a parent component's HTML will be the parent element for child component HTML.

-#### Component manage the state that they "own".
-Ownership is determined by where the state is needed in the application.
-If multiple components need the state and one component parents the others, then the parent component owns the state.
-Otherwise, the first shared parent component owns the state.

-Ownership of state means that the owning component manages the data.
-It manages updating it and passing updates to child components.

 #### Parent components can pass state to child components.